Celery is a safe and delicious vegetable for canines. It is low in calories, and its high water content keeps your pooch hydrated and happy for hours.

 This means that celery may assist your dog in staying hydrated without having frequent trips to the water bowl.

-Giving your dog some celery on a routine basis, especially on hot summer days, is a great way of ensuring proper hydration in him.
+Giving your dog some celery on a routine basis, especially on hot summer days, is a great way of ensuring proper hydration.

 Vitamin E (found in the leaves) is one of the antioxidants found in celery.
 Antioxidants assist your dog to avoid illness by reducing inflammation.